Pandemic speed of COVID-19

 The final non-structural protein papain-like protease (PLPro) from the human SARS-CoV consists of a cysteine protease located within the non-structural protein 3 (NS3) section of the viral polypeptide.
 The PLPro activity is required to process the viral polyprotein into functional, mature subunits.
 Also, PLPro cleaves a site at the amino terminus of the viral replicase part during viral protein maturation.
 In addition, PLPro possesses a deubiquitinating and deISGylating activity.

 The SARS-CoV-2 enters the host cells; the viral genome is released as a single-stranded positive RNA (note positive-sense viral RNA genome and serves as a messenger RNA which can be translated into protein in the host cell).
 Consequently, the single-stranded positive RNA is translated into viral polyproteins using host cell protein translation machinery and is then cleaved into effector proteins by viral proteinases 3CLpro and PLpro.
 The PLpro also behaves as a deubiquitinase (a large group of proteases that cleave ubiquitin from proteins and other molecules) on specific host cell proteins.
 These include interferon factor 3 and NF-κB resulting in immune suppression.
-At this point, RNA-dependent RNA polymerase (RdRp) synthesises a full-length negative-strand RNA template to be used by RdRp to make more viral genomic RNA.
+At this point, RNA-dependent RNA polymerase (RdRp) helps to make more viral genomic RNA containing negative-strand RNA to be used by RdRp.

 The infection process initiated by coronavirus is the result of the interaction of viral S protein and ACE2 receptors on the host cell surface.
 The coronavirus binds to host cells through its trimeric spike glycoprotein and therefore, this protein is a key target for potential therapies and diagnostic treatments.
 Researchers have determined a 3.5-angstrom resolution structure of the SARS-CoV-2 trimeric spike protein by cryo-electron microscopy.
 However, this S-protein can bind at least ten times more tightly than the corresponding spike protein of SARS-CoV to the common host cell receptor (ACE2).
 This binding has been shown for the RBD-specific monoclonal antibodies S230, m396 and 80R in SARS-CoV.